orbitalsqwib/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Patient index is invalid (not a number, less than 1, or more than the number of total patients).
+Patient index is invalid.

     * 2a1.
 System shows an error message.